LesleyForsyth/FLSIT735/Course 3/Week 6/6-6-onion-routing-2.md

 ## Your task

 You may have notice that Charley has been ignored in the formulation of onion encryption.
-Your task is to extend the example above to three players, Alice, Bob, and Charley.
+Your task is to extend the onion-cryptography example above to three players, Alice, Bob, and Charley.